jpaulo0866/ecs-developer/terraform/README.md

 ## 5. Configuring the Spring Boot Application

 Take the credentials from the Terraform output and use them to configure the `src/main/resources/application.yml` file.
-It is **highly recommended** to use environment variables for production instead of hardcoding values.

 ## 6. Cleaning Up